sshudler/saxpy-example/README.md

-# saxpy-cuda
+# saxpy-example

-Simple SAXPY computation example in CUDA.
+Simple SAXPY computation example in CUDA, Hip, and OneAPI.